MadikhanSadykov/first-home-work-epam/README.md

 # Class hierarchy

-This is class hierarchy of 3 levels, each has 3 characteristics (fields and methods);
+This is class hierarchy of 3 levels;

 ## How it looks like